tsfu/airlog/README.md

 ## TODOs
  - Trips Page:
+   - One click demo button to populate sample trips
    - Sort records by columns desc or asec
  - Stats Page:
    - Get stats from trips data.